exospheredata/veeam/README.md

 - `node['veeam']['reboot_on_upgrade']` = false

 ### Recipes that perform automatic upgrades
+> As of Update 4, the upgrade process has changed.
+The update to version 9.5.4+ will be automatically applied if the installer media leverages Update4.
+Due to the nature of the process, a reboot is required.
+The Automatic Reboot will occur at the end of the convergance unless the attribute `nde['veeam']['reboot_on_upgrade']` equals false

 Ongoing updates are automatically handled by the following included recipes:
+- catalog
+- console
+- server_with_catalog
+- server_with_console
 - standalone_complete
 - proxy_server
 - host_mgmt